NBasty/DICOM_resampling/README.md

 ## Files

 ### scimat_insert_extract.m
 This function resamples data.
-If a 2D (stack or single) image is used as output and a 3D as its output, the function will generate a synthetic acquisition based on the metadata of both files.
+If a 2D (stack or single) image is set as output and a 3D as its output, the function will generate a synthetic acquisition based on the metadata of both files.
+If, on the other hand, 3D is set as the output and 2D as the input, the 2D data will be inserted into a 3D array.
+It is meant to be used to populate an empty volume, generated with the function scimat_make3dframe.m below.

 ### scimat_squeeze_time.m
 This function removes the time dimension.
 Needed because this works with static frames only.